On this page...

 Satan is not lucifer, nor was he ever named lucifer.
 Satan is Satan.
 There never was an entity named lucifer - not according to the Scriptures!

-I served sin as a young man, before the LORD Jesus apprehended me (if you wish, you can read my story here).
-Take the following for what it is worth: In all my efforts of calling on demons, encountering many entities, and learning many names, I was never introduced to one called lucifer.
+I was a slave to sin as a young man, before the LORD Jesus apprehended me (if you wish, you can read my story here).
+In all my efforts of calling on demons, encountering many entities, and learning many names, I was never introduced to one called lucifer.
 The word never even came up, though a lot of other words did.

 So how did the word lucifer get associated with Satan?
 With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters, theologians, preachers, Sunday School teachers, Bible study leaders, the uninformed and the superstitious alike - surely the Bible, God's holy Word, must teach us about lucifer?

-John Wycliffe is credited with hand printing the first complete translation of the Bible into English in 1382.
+153 years earlier, in 1382, John Wycliffe is credited with hand printing the first complete translation of the Bible into English.
 He presented a literal English translation of the Latin Vulgate (being, itself, a translation).
 His Bible included the following text, from a passage in Isaiah:

 O!
 Lucifer, who risedest up early, how thou hast fallen down from heaven...

-In the passage quoted above, Isaiah prophesied against the king of Babel/Babylon in 725 BC.
-That is more than 2,336 years before the King James version of the Bible was published.
+In 725 BC the prophet Isaiah was instructed by The Living God to take up a proverb, or taunt, against the king of Babel/Babylon.
+For reference, this event occurred more than 2,336 years before the King James version of the Bible was published.

-What language did Isaiah, the prophet who allegedly used the word lucifer in the only place it ever appears in the entirety of the English Bible, record the prophecy in?
+I realize that some of you think that Isaiah actually wrote the word lucifer in the only place it ever appears in the entirety of any English translation of the Bible.
+What language did Isaiah record the prophecy in?
 What, exactly, did Isaiah say?

-It is generally accepted that most of the Old Testament was written originally in Hebrew.
+To answer that question, we need to have a better understanding of the language(s) the Bible was authored in.
+It is generally accepted that most of the Old Testament was written originally in Hebrew, so we will start there.

 HINT: The Assyrian Empire was in full glory at the time of Isaiah.
-The lingua franca of Assyria, indeed, of all Padan Aram (or Mesopotamia in Greek, the area known today as the Levant) where Isaiah lived, was Aramaic, a similar tongue.
+The lingua franca of Assyria, indeed, of all Padan Aram (or Mesopotamia in Greek, the area known today as the Levant) where Isaiah lived, was Aramaic, a language similar to Hebrew.

 Isaiah didn't speak or write in English.
-Regardless of whether Isaiah recorded his prophecy in Hebrew or in Aramaic, what is clear is that he most certainly did not speak or write the word lucifer.
-Even more significantly, Isaiah did not make any reference whatsoever to Satan.
-Stay with me, and I will show you...
+Regardless of whether Isaiah recorded his prophecy in Hebrew or in Aramaic, what is clear is that he most certainly did NOT speak or write the word lucifer.
+Even more significantly, Isaiah did NOT make any reference whatsoever to Satan.

-NOTE: If you were under the impression that the oldest texts we have of the Scriptures, assumed to be the original language texts or the closest thing we have to the original language texts, contained the word lucifer, or anything even resembling the word lucifer, in the Isaiah 14:12 passage, you would be quite mistaken.
-That should be enough to rock your world and put this false teaching to rest.
-But wait, there is so much more...
+NOTE: If you were under the impression that the oldest texts we have of the Scriptures, assumed to be the original language texts or the closest thing we have to the original language texts, contained the word lucifer, or anything even resembling the word lucifer, in the lone Isaiah 14:12 passage, you would be quite mistaken.

 In our quest to resolve the origin of the Latin word lucifer, let's begin by pronouncing it correctly.